commcheck396/ANTIEPIC.INC/report/part4Draft.md

 #### Dataset Origin and Previous Studies

-The Steam dataset used in this project was originally collected and made available by Tamber in 2019 [1].
+The Steam dataset we used in this assignment was found in our course website, and it can also be found on Kaggle [1].
 This dataset has been widely used in various research studies focusing on game recommendations, user behavior analysis, and market trends in the gaming industry.

 Similar datasets have been studied in the past, including:

-1. The Steam Video Games Dataset by Nik Davis (2016) [2], which focused primarily on game metadata and user reviews but lacked detailed user behavioral data.
+1. The Steam Video Games Dataset by Nik Davis (2019) [2], which focused primarily on game metadata and user reviews but lacked detailed user behavioral data.
+Gathered around May 2019, it contains most games on the store released prior to that date.
+Each row has a unique AppID and is usually a separate release, excepting some re-releases and remasters.

-2. The Steam Game and Bundle Data by Austin Walker (2017) [3], which emphasized pricing strategies and bundle effectiveness but had limited user interaction information.
+2. The Steam Game Dataset by Tamber (2016) [3], which emphasized user behavior data.
+The behaviors included are 'purchase' and 'play'.
+The value indicates the degree to which the behavior was performed
 #### State-of-the-Art Methods

 Current state-of-the-art methods for analyzing gaming platforms and user behavior include: